AdobeDocs/campaign-standard.en/help/campaign-standard-home.md

     <div>
     <a href="designing/using/designing-content-in-adobe-campaign.md"><strong>Design an email</strong></a>
     </div>
-    <em>Learn how to use the email designer to create responsive and personalized emails</em>
+    <em>Learn how to use the Email Designer to create responsive and personalized emails</em>
     <br>
   </td>
   <td valign="top">